 When you look at Spandex clothing, most of them seem indestructible.
-The new-age all-cool form-fitting garments suitable for hard wear made of spandex – all have them have an aura of do-whatever-with-me.
+The new-age all-cool form-fitting garments suitable for hard wear made of spandex – all of them have an aura of “do-whatever-with-me” “I will be fine”.
 They are the stuff that athletic wear is made of – the kind you expect to wear well and wash well.

 But not so much.
 Spandex clothes are not the, toss them into the washing-machine and they will care for themselves kind, like those made of synthetic fabrics like nylon and polyester because of one specialty that we all value – their stretchiness.